LEARN Mode

 | Deep understanding | "What's the relationship between deals, contacts, and invoices?" | Multi-turn conversation |

 LEARN starts with a self-contained card response.
-A "Ask a follow-up" input appears at the bottom.
-If the user engages, the card transitions smoothly into a conversation view.
-Depth is available — it's never forced.
+A follow-up input appears at the bottom.
+If the user engages, the card expands into a conversation.
+Depth is always available — it's never forced.

 Example Interactions